etsangsplk/madstore/README.md

 In the example above, new field called `year` is added, and it's computed using specified Lua expression and source fields (`edit_time` in this case).
 `country` field is selected as is as it has no expression defined.

-The Lua function is cached after running a query for the first time, so invocation becomes faster starting from running it again for the second time.
+Lua functions are compiled using JIT compiler, and cached after running a query for the first time, so invocation becomes faster starting from running it again for the second time.

 <a name="stats">
 #### Getting Statistics